atolab/zenoh-web/content/docs/getting-started/installation.md

            Colorize the output.
 WHEN must be one of `auto', `always' or `never'.

+       -d <discovery>, --discovery=<discovery> (absent=auto)
+           The ip-address of the interface over which scouting should be ran.

        --help[=FMT] (default=auto)
 [...]
 ```

 # Pick Your Programming Language
-When you install the zenoh infrastructure you will get installed the developer SDK for  [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
+When you install the zenoh router you will get installed the developer SDK for  [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
 Yet, zenoh already supports quite a few programming languages, below is the list of supported programming languages as well as links to the installation instruction:

 - [Python SDK](https://github.com/eclipse-zenoh/zenoh-python)
 - [Java SDK](https://github.com/eclipse-zenoh/zenoh-java)